 Tankless Water Heaters

 Energy bills are extremely high these days.
-It is not unusual to pay hundreds of dollars a month to not only heat a home, but heat up water.
+It is not unusual to pay hundreds of dollars a month to not only heat a home but heat up water.
 We take warm showers for granted now, but few things can ruin our day more than when the hot water stops.
 It is not uncommon for this to happen, especially in households where the water heaters are getting a lot of use.

 Losing your hot water doesn’t have to be a bad thing.
 It means you need to replace your hot water heater and that gives you the chance to install a tankless water heater.

-A tankless hot water heater, which typically come in the gas variety, use high-powered burners to heat water extremely fast as it goes through a heat exchanger.
-This is actually about 22 per cent more efficient than the typical type of hot water heater.
+A tankless hot water heater, which typically comes in the gas variety, use high-powered burners to heat water extremely fast as it goes through a heat exchanger.
+This is actually about 22 percent more efficient than the typical type of hot water heater.
 That means if you are paying $100 to heat water per month, tankless water heaters will drop that cost down to $78.
 That means hundreds of dollars saved per year, depending on how much the hot water heater is used in a given year.

 It should be noted that the costs are much higher for these than for typical hot water heaters.
 Most tankless water heaters are going to cost more than a basic water heater.
 That being said, the extra cost on the tankless hot water heater is offset over the course of its life by the lowered cost to heat the water for showers and doing dishes.